donaldRwilliams/vICC/README.md

 Williams, Donald R, Stephen R Martin, and Philippe Rast.
 2019.
-“Putting the Individual into Reliability: Bayesian Testing of Homogeneous Within-Person Variance in Hierarchical Models.”
+“Putting the Individual into Reliability: Bayesian Testing of Homogeneous Within-Person Variance in Hierarchical Models.” *PsyArXiv*.

 </div>